Amnesty International: 2020s

 In February 2022, Amnesty accused Israel of committing the crime of apartheid against the Palestinians, joining other human rights organizations that had previously accused Israel of the crime against humanity.
-In 2021, Human Rights Watch and B'tselem had both accused Israel of apartheid in its treatment of the Palestinians in the occupied territories.
+In 2021, Human Rights Watch and B'tselem both accused Israel of apartheid for its treatment of the Palestinians in the occupied territories.
 An Amnesty report stated that Israel maintains "an institutionalized regime of oppression and domination of the Palestinian population for the benefit of Jewish Israelis".
 The Israeli Foreign Ministry stated that Amnesty was peddling "lies, inconsistencies, and unfounded assertions that originate from well-known anti-Israeli hate organisations".
 The Palestinian Foreign Ministry called the report a "detailed affirmation of the cruel reality of entrenched racism, exclusion, oppression, colonialism, apartheid, and attempted erasure that the Palestinian people have endured".

 In March 2022, Paul O'Brien, the Amnesty International USA Director, speaking to a Women's National Democratic Club audience in the US, stated: "We are opposed to the idea—and this, I think, is an existential part of the debate—that Israel should be preserved as a state for the Jewish people", while adding "Amnesty takes no political views on any question, including the right of the State of Israel to survive."

-On 11 March 2022, Russia's media regulator blocked access to Amnesty International's Russian-language website.

 On 7 April 2022, six weeks after the beginning of the Russian invasion of Ukraine, the Russian Ministry of Justice announced that the offices of Amnesty International and 14 other well-known international organizations had been closed for "violations of Russian law".

+In December 2024, Amnesty concluded that Israel was committing genocide in Gaza in its war against Palestinian militants in the territory.
+In January 2025, Amnesty International suspended Amnesty Israel for "evidence of endemic anti-Palestinian racism within AI Israel" within the local branch and its failure to accept the conclusions of Amnesty's reports on Israeli apartheid and the allegations of genocide against Palestinians in Gaza.
+The suspension is set to last for two years while a review panel decides on whether to reinstate the Israel branch or permanently ban it.

+In 2025, Amnesty was designated as an undesirable organization in Russia.